 The park also offers a multipurpose grass sports field for various sports.
 Wheelchair-accessible with an ADA-compliant picnic area, this city park also includes a skate park, softball field, basketball court, BBQ facilities, and restrooms.

 Address: 365 S Main Street, Red Bluff, CA 96080

 On rainy days, you can go bowling with buddies at Lariat Bowl.
 On sunny days, you can also enjoy the 18-hole miniature golf course.

-The Lariat Bowl entertainment complex has 16 lanes for bowling, a lounge, and pool tables and also rents out its facilities for private parties.
-During your Red Bluff visit, make sure you attend at least once at night to view the Rolling Thunder Cosmic Laser Light Show!
+The Lariat Bowl entertainment complex has 16 lanes for bowling, a lounge, and pool tables and rents out its facilities for private parties.
+During your Red Bluff visit, attend at least once at night to view the Rolling Thunder Cosmic Laser Light Show!

 16. Lassen Volcanic National Park

 Address: Lassen Volcanic National Park Highway, Southwest Entrance (near Kohm Yah-mah-nee Visitor Center) and Northwest Entrance (in the Manzanita Lake Area, near Loomis Plaza)